 2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099

-Dr. Daniel L. Druckenbrod received his Ph.D. in environmental science from the University of Virginia in 2003 and currently holds the rank of Assistant Professor of Environmental Sciences.
+Dr. Daniel L. Druckenbrod received his Ph.D. in environmental science from the University of Virginia in 2003 and currently holds the rank of Associate Professor of Environmental Sciences.
 Before becoming the department’s newest full-time faculty member in September 2009, Dan was an Instructor of Biology at Sweet Briar College in 2001, a Postdoctoral Research Associate at the Environmental Sciences Division of the Oak Ridge National Laboratory from 2003 to 2005, and an Assistant Professor of Environmental Sciences at Longwood University in Farmville, Virginia from 2005 to 2009.
 The recipient of many honors, awards, and grants for his scholarly and research efforts, Dan uses tree rings, computer models, historical documents, and field surveys to study how forests and their environments change over long time scales.
 His most recent projects investigate forest dynamics since the colonial era at significant historical sites, including George Washington’s Mount Vernon Plantation and Thomas Jefferson’s Monticello Plantation.
 In addition, Dan encourages students to participate in his research or to develop research projects on environmental sciences topics.
 Previous student projects have led to presentations at statewide and national scientific conferences.
 Dan was appointed the Director of Rider's Sustainability Program in 2012 and he also is a peer reviewer for numerous scholarly journals and for the National Science Foundation.

 Primary Teaching Responsibilities:

 - Environmental Biogeochemistry

 - Introductory Oceanography Lab